Causal Inference Under Approximate Neighborhood Interference: Setup

 \section{Setup}

-We consider a finite population model in which the only random quantity is $\bm{D}$, which captures {\em design uncertainty} \citep{abadie2019sampling,imbens2018causal}.
+We consider a finite population model in which the only source of randomness is {\em design uncertainty} \citep{abadie2019sampling,imbens2019causal}.
+That is, $\bm{D}$ is the only random quantity.
 In the special case of no interference, this corresponds to the well-known Neyman causal model.
-The setup is advantageous because it allows for arbitrary dependence between the network and potential outcomes.
-For example, links may form at higher rates between units with similar unobservables, which corresponds to unobserved homophily, a well-known hindrance to identifying social interactions \citep{shalizi2011homophily}.
+The setup can be viewed as conditioning on the network and potential outcomes, which allows for arbitrary dependence between the two.
+This allows links to form at higher rates between units with similar unobservables, which corresponds to unobserved homophily, a well-known hindrance to identifying social interactions \citep{shalizi2011homophily}.

 Let $\mathcal{N}_n = \{1, \dots, n\}$ denote the set of units.
 We assume $\bm{A}$ is an undirected and unweighted network with no self-links, represented as an adjacency matrix with $ij$th entry $A_{ij} \in \{0,1\}$ denoting a potential link between units $i$ and $j$.
-Treatments $\bm{D}$ are independent across units but not necessarily identically distributed, which allows for assignment based on unit covariates and network position.
+Let $\mathcal{A}_n$ denote the set of such networks on $n$ units.
+We assume the components of $\bm{D}$ are independent across units but not necessarily identically distributed, which allows for assignment based on unit covariates and network position.
 For example, treatment may be assigned ``optimally'' according to these characteristics \citep[e.g.][]{viviano2019policy}, or randomization may be stratified, as in the empirical application in \autoref{sapp}.

-Recall from \autoref{sintro} the definition of an exposure mapping $T(\cdot)$.
-Let $\mathcal{T} \subseteq \R^{d_T}$ be the range of $T(\cdot)$, and assume that $\mathcal{T}$ is discrete and $d_T$ does not depend on $n$.
+Let $\mathcal{T} \subseteq \R^{d_T}$ be a discrete set.
+For any $n\in\mathbb{N}$, an {\em exposure mapping} is a function $T \equiv T_n\colon \mathcal{N}_n \times \{0,1\}^n \times \mathcal{A}_n \rightarrow \mathcal{T}$.
 Most of the literature assumes $T(\cdot)$ is {\em correctly specified} in the sense that \eqref{reparam} holds, which enables a simple definition of exposure effects \eqref{parsimony}.
 We instead follow the literature on misspecified exposure mappings and employ $T(\cdot)$ only to define useful estimands that summarize treatment and spillover effects but not to restrict the true interference structure.
 This is a reasonable solution to the task of parsimoniously summarizing the causal effect of a high-dimensional vector $\bm{D}$ on potential outcomes.